Resources & Referrals

 Filing or defending a criminal case in court can be very complicated.
 There are many rules and procedures to follow, and the courts differ in how some things are done.
 Also, many cases require immediate kinds of actions that a person with little or no legal training may be unaware of.
 If you are provided legal assistance through the Public Defender's office, or any other court-appointed counsel, the Court will make a determination of your ability to pay all or part of the costs.
 If the Court finds that you can pay, it may make an order for you to pay the costs.
 This order has the same force and effect as a civil judgment.
 The Court may also order that you return for additional hearings to determine your ability to pay the cost of a court-appointed attorney after your case is concluded.

 Timely legal advice can stop small problems from becoming larger ones.
 If you need legal help, look in the Yellow Pages of the telephone book under "Attorney Referral Services," "Attorneys," or "Lawyers."
 In addition, many local bar associations sponsor free legal advice clinics.

 - Local Legal Aid Links

 - Legal Aid Society of Alameda County

 Need a lawyer?
-Check out our Lawyer Referral Service.
+Check out ACBA's Lawyer Referral Service.